great-expectations/great_expectations/docs/terms/validator.md

 ### Configuration

-Creating a Validator with the `get_validator(...)` method will require you to provide and Expectation Suite and a Batch Request.
+Creating a Validator with the `get_validator(...)` method will require you to provide an Expectation Suite and a Batch Request.
 Other than these parameters, there is no configuration needed for Validators.